The Cyber Essentials Scheme

 Cyber Essentials defines a focused set of controls which will provide cost-effective, basic cyber security for organisations of all sizes.

-The scheme’s Assurance Framework provides a staged approach towards embedding established and sustainable information risk management from common Internet-based threats as well as the broader risks they might face.
+Provides a staged approach towards embedding established and sustainable information risk management, from common Internet-based threats as well as the broader risks they may face.

 Each stage adds confidence and it is for organisations to decide which they choose based on their assessment of risk, their customers’ expectations and cost considerations.
 The framework supplements other information security certification arrangements and covers the basic controls needed to defeat most threats from the Internet.
 The framework consists of two stages, leading to two levels of accreditation or ‘badges’ – Cyber Essentials and Cyber Essentials PLUS.